-- 1. Refer to debts arising from the purchase of raw materials, goods or services on notes payable arising from business and non-business operations. - 2.
+- 1. Refers to debts arising from the purchase of raw materials, goods, or services, as well as notes payable from business and non-business operations. - 2.
 For short-term accounts and notes payable without interest accrued, the Group measures them at the original invoice amount, as the effect of discounting is immaterial.